mozilla-releng/scrum/sprints/20201218-cross-training/sprint-retrospective.md

 ## Initial changes to consider for this sprint
 - To start using JIRA Sprints and the story points system.
 - To split epics into stories, discrete pieces of work, each with estimated number of human days: ~1 day = 1 story point.
-We also considered Fibonacci story points at some point, but delayed for a future iteration.
 - To agree that Scrum Master and Product Owners catch-up during regular 1x1s.

 ## Marco meeting